0tickpulse/mythic-analyzer-vsc/README.md

 ## ❤️ Credits and Acknowledgements

 - Microsoft and the VSCode team, for providing the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/), [VSCode Extension API](https://code.visualstudio.com/api), [YAML tmLanguage](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide), and more.
-- [MythicMobs](https://www.mythicmobs.net/) and [its community](http://www.mythicmobs.net/discord), for creating and maintaining the plugin.
+- [MythicMobs](https://www.mythicmobs.net/) and [its community](http://www.mythicmobs.net/discord), for creating and maintaining the plugin and its documentation.
 - Every contributor on my discord server, for helping me with testing and providing feedback.